Mutafukaz: Release

-Mutafukaz had its world premiere on June 13, 2017 at the Annecy International Animation Film Festival.
+Mutafukaz had its world premiere on June 13, 2017, at the Annecy International Animation Film Festival.
 The film was released in France on May 23, 2018.
 Parco released the film in Japan on October 12, 2018.
-GKIDS released the English dub of the film in a limited theatrical run in the U.S. and Canada on October 11 and October 16, 2018.
+GKIDS released the English dub of the film in a limited theatrical run in the U.S. and Canada on October 11 and October 16, 2018, with an R Rating for "bloody violence, language and some sexual content", the first GKIDS release to have that rating.
 MFKZ was added to Hulu's streaming platform at the end of December 2022.

 Reception

-On Rotten Tomatoes, the film has a score of 39% based on 19 reviews with an average rating of 4.90/10.
+On Rotten Tomatoes, the film has a score of 39% based on 18 reviews with an average rating of 4.90/10.